SecurityObesity/1903Registryh4cksWin10/Command Prompt Aliases/README.txt

 Doskey is powerful way to shorten commands to automating tasks that are needed on daily basis.

-Using "install.cmd" can be used to automatically install the solution.
+You are able to automatically install this solution:

 1. Open cmd.exe in Run As Administrator.
 2. Navigate to the folder with "install.cmd".